sathia27/sathia27.github.com/_posts/2021-07-17-oauth2-google-with-fast-api.md

 )
 ```

 Above code reads client_secret and client_id from configuration file.
-If you want to do manually via code, please refer code.
+If you want to do it manually via code, please refer to the code.

 ```python
 oauth.register(